Bisonai/request-response-consumer/README.md

 ### Remove a consumer

 Remove a consumer contract from an account.
-Then, the consumer contract will not be able to request for VRF service anymore.
+Then, the consumer contract will not be able to request for Request Responce service anymore.

 ```shell
 npx hardhat removeConsumer \